candleindark/docs.cucumber.io/content/guides/overview.md

 ✅ success or ❌ failure for each scenario.

 In order for Cucumber
-to understand the scenarios, they must follow some basic syntax rules, called [Gherkin](/gherkin/).
+to understand the scenarios, the specifications of the scenarios must follow some basic syntax rules, called [Gherkin](/gherkin/).

 # What is Gherkin?